mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 To complete this lab exercise, you will need:

-* Azure VM server set up and running on RHEL 7.7 or higher (instructions were tested on this release).
+* Azure VM server set up and running on CentOS-based 7.7 or higher (instructions were tested on this release).
   * (TBC) Minimum size VM recommendation = **Standard D8 v3 (8 vcpus, 32 GiB memory).**
   * A minimum of 100GB storage is required for the `/datadrive` partition.
 See the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/attach-disk-portal) for steps on how to attach a disk to a Linux VM.
   * Root access on server (this is normally available by default).